SajaAlqahtani/Path1-Mechancial-Design-and-3D-Printing/README.md

 # Path1-Mechancial-Design-and-3D-Printing
-All tasks for mechanical design and 3d printing can be founded in thid folder
+All tasks for mechanical design and 3d printing can be founded in this folder